- UCAS course code

 The course is based on a core textbook but also requires students to work more widely on acquiring knowledge of vocabulary, script, grammar and communication styles.
 Students will be required to spend a good deal of time learning approximately 150 kanji characters and 700 vocabulary items (beyond what was learned in Japanese Language 1).

-Classes are complemented by timetabled support sessions and clinics.
 Students will be required to reflect on their own learning and to improve their language learning skills with the help and support of their tutors.
-It hoped that all learners will be working with a Japanese language partner or partners where possible.
+Working with a Japanese language partner or partners is encouraged.

 Teaching and learning methods